bhits/master-ui-api/docs/docker-image-desc.md

 # What is C2S-UI-API?

-The Consent2Share User Interface API (master-ui-api) is a Backend For Frontends(BFF) component of Consent2Share (C2S)
+The Master User Interface API (master-ui-api) is a Backend For Frontends(BFF) component of Consent2Share (C2S)

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits-dev.github.io/consent2share/).